Suhieb95/BookHaven/README.md

 - **Sales Management**: Keep records of book sales, with detailed information on each transaction.
 - **Customer Accounts**: Users can register, log in, and view their borrowing history and current borrowed books.
 - **Book Recommendations**: Suggest books based on customers' borrowing history and preferences.
+- **User Authentication**: Secure login and registration using JWT and cookie-based sessions.
+- **Search & Filter**: Search books by title, author, genre, etc.

 ## Tech Stack